 From here on out, no end joint should be any less than 10 from the nearest joint of the previous run.

 Proceed in this manner nailing down the runs of planks.
 When you reach the opposite side of the room, you might need to rip the last run at an angle if your room is out of square.
 Do not forget to allow an expansion gap on the finishing wall.

 Finishing Up the Hardwood Floor Installation

-If you used unfinished hardwood, now its time to finish it.
+If you used unfinished hardwood, now its time to finish it (unless it comes prefinished which is a huge time-saver).
 Use a floor drum sander and finish with 2 or 3 coats of a urethane.
 Generally, this wears better than varnish.

-Next, finish it up with installing your baseboard (if none was there) and shoe base or quarter round molding.
+Next, finish it up with installing your baseboard and shoe base or quarter round molding.

 Now, all thats left is routine hardwood flooring maintenance.

 I hope this article on how to install a hardwood floor has helped you with your DIY project.
 If so, please share it with friends and social media.
 We're all in this together!